What Is a Grant Application?

 Preliminary Factors Leading to a Winning Grant Application

 A maverick idea leads to a research grant award.
-However, if you have a truly good research topic, you might be disappointed to know that you are not the first one having it.
+However, if you have a truly good research topic, you might be disappointed to know that you are not the first one to have it.
 It is essential to know how much has previously been published on that idea and what the quality of that material is.

 · Questioning Your Idea